 • Features Martin Luther King, Jr., Fannie Lou Hamer, Unita Blackwell, Charles Sherrod, Bob Moses, Stokely Carmichael…

 Meredith Coleman McGee is the author of Odyssey, a collection of poems and other writings; James Meredith: Warrior and the America that created him, a biography about her uncle, and the coauthor of Married to Sin, a memoir about Darlene D. Collier www.mosedpress.com; she is also a professional writer for Typing Solutions Résumés & Etc www.meredithetc.biz, the website administrator of Shopheirs.com www.shopheirs.com, an acquisition editor of Meredith Etc www.meredithetc.com, a contributing writer for The Jackson Advocate, and the bookkeeper of Mose Dantzler Press.
-McGee discussed the biography James Meredith… as a guest of Tell Me More (NPR) and Brigham Young University radio, and women’s issues as a presenter at the United Nation Conference on the Status of Women 56 and 57 in NYC in 2012-13.
+McGee discussed the biography James Meredith… as a guest of Tell Me More (NPR) and Brigham Young University radio, Women for Progress Radio, The TCL Show, and women’s issues as a presenter at the United Nation Conference on the Status of Women 56 and 57 in NYC in 2012-13.

 She founded Heirs United Investment Club which is a 2010 Booker T. Washington Economic Summit award recipient and a partner of the Coalition for a Prosperous Mississippi.
 McGee acquired several manuscripts through Mose Dantzler Press.
-One of the manuscripts was published by Meredith Etc in October of 2013, and a novella will be released November 25, 2013.
+One of the manuscripts was published by Meredith Etc in October of 2013, and a novella was released November 25, 2013.
 McGee previously served as a community organizer for Southern Echo, as a business developer for the Mississippi Association of Cooperatives, as an assistant director of development for Voice of Calvary Ministries, as an account executive for The Mississippi Link, and as owner of Sunrise Foods # II (TS & M Super Stop).
 She organized and served as the media coordinator of the 2009 James Meredith Walk for the Poor trek through the Mississippi Delta.

 McGee holds a bachelor’s degree in Legal Administration from University of West Florida and a masters of arts in Rural Community Development and Public Policy from Antioch University McGregor (now Antioch University Midwest).
 She is a rural fellow with the Rural Development Leadership Network, based in NYC, a member of Women for Progress in Jackson, MS, and the Clinton Ink Slingers in Clinton, MS. Visit the author’s blog www.meredithetc.com to order autographed hardback and rare leather bound copies of James Meredith: Warrior and the America that created him.
 Other titles are also available.
 Like the book’s facebook page @ jamesmeredithwarriorandtheamericathatcreatedhim and Meredith Etc, a small press on facebook @ meredithetc.